Cirebon

 Cirebon ([t͡ʃirə'bɔn], formerly rendered Cheribon or Chirebon in English) is a port city on the northern coast of the Indonesian island of Java.
-It is the only coastal city of West Java, located about 40 km west of the provincial border with Central Java, approximately 297 km east of Jakarta, at 6°43′S 108°34′E. It had a population of 296,389 at the 2010 census and 333,303 at the 2020 census.
+It is the only coastal city of West Java, located about 40 km west of the provincial border with Central Java, approximately 297 km east of Jakarta, at 6°43′S 108°34′E. It had a population of 296,389 at the 2010 census and 333,303 at the 2020 census; the official estimate as at mid 2024 was 344,851 (comprising 173,052 males and 171,799 females).

-The built-up area of Cirebon reaches out from the city and into the surrounding regency of the same name; the official metropolitan area encompasses this regency as well as the city, and covers an area of 1,116.24 km2, with a 2010 census population of 2,363,585; the 2020 census total was 2,603,924.
+The built-up area of Cirebon reaches out from the city and into the surrounding regency of the same name; the official metropolitan area encompasses the whole of this regency as well as the city, and covers an area of 1,116.24 km2, with a 2010 census population of 2,363,585; the 2020 census total was 2,603,924 and the official estimate as at mid 2024 was 2,732,822.

 Straddling the border between West and Central Java, Cirebon's history has been influenced by both Sundanese and Javanese culture as well as Arab and Chinese, and is the seat of a former Sultanate.

 Etymology

 Being on the border of Sundanese (i.e., Western Java) and Javanese (i.e., Central Java) cultural regions, many of Cirebon's residents speak a dialect that is a mix of Sundanese and Javanese, known as Jawareh.
 It is thought that the word "Cirebon" derives from the Javanese word, caruban, meaning "mixed": a reference to the city's mix of Sundanese, Javanese, Chinese, and Arabic cultural elements.
 Alternatively, it could be derived from the Sundanese words "ci" (water or river) and "rebon" ("shrimp").
-(Indeed, the main product of the city is fish including shrimp).
+(Indeed, the main product of the city is fish including shrimp.)